scgerkin/C964_Capstone/paper/paper.md

 [^nihPaperCitation]: @nihPaper
 [^Oakden-RaynerCite]: @oakdenRayner

 Unfortunately, without a complete review of each scan by a trained radiologist, it is not possible to limit the data used for training the predictive model to only use particularly indicative images.
 This may lead to difficulty in creating a sufficiently accurate predictive model and, even if one should be created, it is unlikely that the resultant model is likely to generalize well to new information.
-However, at this time no additional data has been provided by `COMPANY_NAME` for creating a predictive model, and as such, best efforts will be made given these constraints with the ability to retrain the model on new or improved data when it is available.
+However, at this time no additional data has been provided by Arrow Medical Imaging for creating a predictive model, and as such, best efforts will be made given these constraints with the ability to retrain the model on new or improved data when it is available.

 Lastly, the metadata about each image possibly contains several errors in reporting.
 For instance, the "age" column for images range from 1 to 414 with no associated units.
 As such, it is impossible to use this information for any significant information when analyzing or using for predictive modeling.
 The assumption has been made that this column is meant to indicate years.
 As such, any image with an age of greater than or equal to 100 has been trimmed from the prospective data.